 Circumstances within a student's control (e.g. misreading timetables, exam stress, returning home, holidays, social or family occasions) and minor ailments (e.g. headaches, colds, sleeplessness, gastric upsets, normal period pain) will not be accepted as grounds for special consideration.
 Religious or faith-based issues are also not in themselves grounds for special consideration, although they may be used to support an application on other, valid grounds.

 All applications must be accompanied by verifiable supporting documentation, such as a written statement from a recognised authority or practitioner registered with a professional body (e.g. social worker, medical practitioner, lawyer or psychologist); a death notice or certificate; or a police report.
+Statements that are obtained by methods other than a physical, face-to-face consultation with a medical or other practitioner will not be accepted as documentary evidence unless there are reasonable access reasons (e.g. students with disability or living in remote areas).

 Applications on medical grounds will be rejected unless: